Alaska Department of Fish and Game

 Status, Trends, and Threats

-The two stocks in Alaska appear to be stable.
-However, the polar bear is listed as threatened under the Endangered Species Act (ESA) because their dependence on sea ice for hunting is likely to cause population declines in the future.
+The status of the southern Beaufort Sea sub-population of polar bears is declining; the status of the Bering/Chukchi seas sub-population is unknown.
+Polar bears are listed as threatened under the Endangered Species Act (ESA) because the sea ice on which they depend for hunting, feeding, reproduction, and seasonal movements is declining.
 To learn more, visit the ADF&G Special Status page for polar bear.

 NatureServe: Global: G3 (vulnerable), State: S3 (vulnerable)

-The population of polar bears in Alaska declined during the early 1970s.
-This decline was attributed to overharvest in the 1950s and 1960s when a trophy harvest was legal and popular.
-There was a moderate recovery during the late 1970s after the passage of the Marine Mammal Protection Act (MMPA) in 1972 when only subsistence hunting by Alaska Natives was allowed.
-In 2009 the Southern Beaufort Sea population was estimated to be 1,500 and the Chukchi Sea population was not as well known, but thought to be ~2,000.
+Polar bears in Alaska were declining by the early 1970s.
+This decline was attributed to overharvest in the 1950s and 1960s from sport hunting which was legal and popular then.
+There was a moderate recovery during the late 1970s after the passage of the Marine Mammal Protection Act (MMPA) in 1972 when trophy hunting was banned and only subsistence hunting by Alaska Natives was allowed.
+In 2015, the Southern Beaufort Sea population is estimated to be ~900 bears and the size of the Bering/Chukchi seas population is unknown.

-Current and predicted future declines in sea ice led the U.S. Fish and Wildlife Service to find that the polar bear should be listed as threatened throughout its range.
-Thinner ice and longer ice-free periods in summer may reduce the length of time polar bears have to hunt and result in a decreasing population.
+Current and predicted future declines in sea ice led the U.S. Fish and Wildlife Service to list polar bears as threatened under the ESA throughout their range.
+Thinner ice and longer ice-free periods in summer may reduce the length of time polar bears have to hunt, and result in population declines.

-Oil exploration and drilling activities are also a threat; bears can be displaced from high quality denning areas into less suitable locations.
+Oil exploration and drilling activities may pose some concerns for polar bears; bears can be displaced from high quality denning areas into less suitable locations.
 Contact with oil during an oil spill could reduce the insulation capacity of their coat and be toxic to bears.
 It could also negatively impact their food.

 Ringed seals, bearded seals, walruses, beluga whales